jondkelley/eco_aprs_weather/docs/configuration.md

+### Configuration

 The software is written to just work out of the box.
-By that, it pumps out metrics!
+By that, it pumps out `wxnow.txt` the microsecond it gets ECOWITT device telemetry.

-You can squeeze more juice out of the box with custom configuration explained below.
+However, a custom configuration offers flexibility beyond the assumptions I made for the out-of-box experience.

 - [Custom Configuration](#custom-configuration)
   * [Custom Sensor Mappings](#custom-sensor-mappings)